JuliaStats/Klara.jl/README.md

 `mymodel3` does not provide the gradient of the log-target, since the `gradient` named argument of `model()` defaults to `false`.
 Therefore, `mymodel3` can not be run in combination with a sampler that requires the gradient.
-On the other hand, `mymodel4` provides the gradient function that is needed for sampling with MCMC routines that require gradient information.
+On the other hand, `mymodel4` provides the log-target's gradient that is needed by some MCMC routines such as HMC or MALA.

 ```jl
 mymodel3 * MALA(0.1) * (1:1000) # Throws an error